-Independent health food shops, as well as major chains like Holland & Barrett, often stock a wide variety of vegan alternatives to meat and dairy products (see p.24-27), with independent stockists often willing to order things in specially, if you ask.
+Independent health food shops, as well as major chains like Holland & Barrett, often stock a wide variety of vegan alternatives to meat and dairy products (see pp.24-27), with independent stockists often willing to order things in specially, if you ask.
 They are also a great place to go to bulk-buy nuts, pulses and whole grains and to find some of the more exotic ingredients required for certain vegan recipes.
-A small but growing number of health food shops are even stocking veganonly products, so please support these if you can.
+A small but growing number of health food shops are now only selling vegan-only products, so please support these if you can.